-Bathing hot springs like onsen, Sento is undoubtedly one of the most sought after by tourists and highly valued by the Japanese.
-Inexperienced people may have difficulties if it is the first time in the bathroom or in the thermal bath.
-There are some rules for how to act within an onsen or seat.
-For this we created this article giving some tips and tutorials on how to perform this bath without shame.
+Bathing hot springs like onsen, sento is undoubtedly one of the places very sought after by tourists and highly valued by the Japanese.
+Inexperienced people may have difficulties if it is the first time in the bathroom or the spa.
+There are some rules on how to act inside an onsen or sento.
+For that we created this article giving some tips and tutorials on how to perform this bath without embarrassing yourself.

 Basic rules for entering an onsen

-There are some basic rules to follow within an onsen:
+There are some basic rules to follow inside an onsen:

-- You must wash your body before entering the water;
+- Should wash the body before entering the water;

-- Do not disturb others, nor swim in the water;
+- Do not disturb others or swim in the water;

-- The towel should not be placed in the water (some places allow);
+- Do not put the towel in the water (some places allowitem);

 There are also some important rules and factors that you should not forget:

-- Take off the shoes – Onsen always have traditional floors (tatami) in the changing rooms, walking with shoes on these floors is a big shame.
-There will always be a place for you to take your shoes off before entering the locker room or even the place;
+- Take off the shoes – Onsen always have traditional floors (tatami) in the changing rooms, walking in with shoes on these floors is a great reason for embarrassment.
+There will always be a place for you to take off your shoes before entering the locker room or even the venue;

-- Don't get in the wrong bath - The bathrooms are usually divided into sex, in most cases the female bath is represented by the red towel with the woman's kanji (女) and the male one will be represented by the blue towel and the man's kanji (男);
+- Don't get in the wrong bath – Bathrooms are usually divided into sex, most of the time the female bath is represented by the red towel with the kanji for woman (女) and the male bath will be represented by the blue towel and the kanji for man (男);

-- Remove your clothes – Virtually all onsen prohibits entering the bath with clothing.
-So don't be shy about being naked around others.
-Take your clothes off and place them in the baskets or cabinets provided.
-The only thing you can take with you to the onsen is a small towel, which should not be wet and can be placed over your head;
+- Take off your clothes – Virtually all onsen prohibits entering the bath with clothes.
+So don't be ashamed to be naked around others.
+Take off your clothes and place them in the baskets or lockers provided.
+The only thing you can take with you to the onsen is a small towel, which should not get wet and can be placed over your head;

-- Shower first – No onsen allows you to enter the bath without washing yourself first.
-Some provide a stool with shower.
+- shower first – No onsen allows you to enter the bath without washing first.
+Some provide a stool with a shower head.
 Others you will find a bucket with

-- Tattoo – In Japan, some places prohibit entry with a tattoo.
-You should try to find a location that allows entry with it, or if it is small, try to hide it in some way.
-I don't recommend it can cause problems;
+- Tattoo – In Japan some places prohibit entry with a tattoo.
+You should try to find a place that allows entry with it, or if it's small, try to hide it in some way.
+I don't recommend it, it can cause problems;

-Of course, there are slight differences in the onsen to onsen rules.
-They are usually attached to the walls in Japanese.
+Of course there are slight differences in the rules from onsen to onsen.
+They are often affixed to walls in Japanese.
 See what people do to imitate them.

 - Consume large amounts of water before taking a shower.
-You can avoid dehydration and sweating because of the thermal heat;
+You can avoid dehydration and sweating because of the heat of the spa;

 - Before entering the bath rinse your body to get used to the temperature.
-During the cold season, start by warming your hands and feet first, and then gradually warm the rest of your body.
-(Blood pressure is usually higher before bathing.)
+During the cold season, start by warming your hands and feet first, then gradually warm up the rest of your body.
+(Blood pressure is usually highest before showering.)

-- Upon leaving the bath ssimply drying with a towel will be sufficient.
+- when leaving the bath ssimply drying with a towel will suffice.
 The sodium content will preserve the skin's natural moisture.
 But take it easy.

 - After the shower you will feel relaxed, but your body is tired, so it is recommended that you rest for 30 to 60 minutes, stay hydrated and enjoy a good meal;